pyrex8/pico-iie/README.md

 ESC key will pause program

-There are some simplifications to the emulator.
+There are some simplifications/limitations to the emulator.

-Only emulates a 48K RAM.
+- Only emulates a 48K RAM.

-TEXT and HIRES modes only
+- TEXT and HIRES modes only, no LORES mode.

-No blinking text, just NORMAL and INVERSE.
+- No blinking text, just NORMAL and INVERSE.
 FLASH displays as inverse and some odd characters.

-Most of the soft switch read "side affect" are not emulated.
+- Most of the soft switch read "side affect" are not emulated.

-Vertical blanking register is not updated.
+- Vertical blanking register is not updated.
 This is due to it only being in the IIe so most games don't use it.
+- Communication on UART is very rudamentary:
+    - Only raw data is sent down with no error checking.
+    - Data is only on direction so disk data is not saved back to PC.

 ### PCB (WIP)

 A dedicated PCB is in the works.
-The schematics is in Diptrace.
+The schematics is in Diptrace (https://diptrace.com/).

 ![Alt text](images/pico-iie_schematics.png?raw=true "schematics")